LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Introduction

 \section{Introduction}

-Synthesizing novel views of a scene from a given camera is a long-standing research topic.
+Synthesizing novel views of a scene from a given camera has been a longstanding and prominent subject of research.
 A recent milestone in this area has been to combine differentiable rendering with neural radiance fields (NeRF)~\cite{mildenhall2021nerf}, resulting in a de-facto standard to render photo-realistic novel views by leveraging only a hundred or fewer input images with known camera poses.
 Impressively, this has already been shown to positively impact downstream tasks such as autonomous driving~\cite{ost2021NSG,rematas2022urban-nerf,tancik2022blocknerf, xie2023s-nerf}.
 In such an autonomous driving scenario, however, practical systems typically exploit not only images but also LiDAR sensors, which provide reliable 3D measurements of the environment.
 As such, it seems natural to seek to generate novel views not only in the image domain but also in the LiDAR one.
 However, the only methods that consider LiDAR point clouds for novel view synthesis~\cite{rematas2022urban-nerf, xie2023s-nerf} only do so to boost training, thus still producing images as output.
 In other words, generating novel LiDAR views remains unexplored.
-Despite the 3D nature of this modality, this task remains challenging, as LiDARs only provide a partial, 2.5D, view of the scene, corrupted by sensor noise.
+Despite the 3D nature of this modality, this task remains challenging, as LiDARs only provide a partial view of the scene, corrupted by various attributes related to the LiDAR physical modeling.
+On the other hand, the mostly-closed related approaches are some LiDAR simulators~\cite{manivasagam2020lidarsim, li2022pcgen}, which adopt a multi-step approach that reconstructs a 3D mesh from the input point clouds and utilizes game engines to simulate a new point cloud.
+Nevertheless, the intricacy of this approach can limit its practicality and scalability.
+Moreover, as shown in \cref{fig:motivation}, this strategy tends to produce unrealistic LiDAR patterns, as its explicit reconstruction and ray-casting overlook certain crucial features of LiDAR points.

-In this paper, we therefore introduce the first approach to novel LiDAR view synthesis.
-Unlike RGB view synthesis, the output of a free viewpoint LiDAR sensor is a point cloud sampled from the surrounding 3D scene according to the given LiDAR sensor specific pattern, as illustrated in \cref{fig:teaser}.
-Therefore, one cannot directly apply the NeRF formalism, which relies on a photometric loss.
-To address this, we construct a differentiable LiDAR renderer that first converts point clouds with respect to a surface plane, serving as a 360-degree range pseudo image in which each pseudo pixel represents the distance between the LiDAR receiver and a world point hit by a laser beam.